CtrlK

 Completeness

-Explicitly answers what ('Implement Groq rate limit handling with backoff, queuing, and header parsing') and when ('Use when handling rate limit errors, implementing retry logic, or optimizing API request throughput'), satisfying both halves.
+Explicitly answers both what ('Implement Groq rate limit handling with backoff, queuing, and header parsing') and when ('Use when handling rate limit errors, implementing retry logic, or optimizing API request throughput'), with an explicit trigger clause.

 3 / 3